 Common Ground International’s Mission and Vision

-Common Ground International helps professionals navigate bilingual environments and helps students prepare for bilingual environments.
+Common Ground International impacts communities through language.
+We help professionals navigate bilingual environments and help students prepare for bilingual environments because we know that communicating across cultures helps you make a difference in the lives of others in your community.
 We provide industry-specific Spanish and English Language training and language services to individuals, professionals, and organizations that help remove the language and culture gaps that exist in the workplace.
 We help you communicate clearly with your team and with your clients so that you can operate more productively and efficiently.

 What we offer

 Each of Common Ground International’s language solutions are specifically designed to help individuals and companies better manage their diverse workforce, and improve their service to current and potential clientele.

 We specialize in Practical and Industry Specific:

 - Professional Spanish language classes

 Rory and Leslie Foster founded Common Ground International in the fall of 2001 while they were teaching Spanish at Alexander Dawson in Lafayette, Colorado.
 Leslie was teaching middle school Spanish, and Rory was teaching Kindergarten – 6th Grade Spanish.